MMB3000/Schroedinger/README.md

 and outputs the execution time

 SchroedingerSolver.cpp
---> Outputs to file the solutions of the Schroedinger Equation for given inputs of physical quantities, and prints the correponding energies
+--> Solves the Schroedinger equation, including the computation of the hamiltonian and the algorithm to solve the equation from eigenvectors; defines a derived class EnergyMatrix from base class Matrix which restricts Matrix to the tridiagonal form; outputs to file the solutions of the Schroedinger Equation for given inputs of physical quantities, and prints the correponding energies

 SchroedingerSolver.h
 --> Header to the methods of SchroedingerSolver